Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Discussion and Future Works

-Our study has some limitations.
-To ensure computational efficiency and reduce confounding factors, we fixed key fine-tuning parameters such as the number of training documents and the learning rate.
-These choices are motivated by prior work that has already examined their impact on model collapse~\cite{herel2024collapse, suresh2024ratemodelcollapserecursive}.
-Our analysis is also limited to LLMs and does not extend to generative models for images, audio, video, or multimodal content.
-While we believe the effectiveness of the surplexity-based mitigation strategy may extend to these domains, further validation is needed.
-Additionally, our simulation setup may introduce biases.
+Our simulation setup may introduce biases.
 Since we condition generation on prompts extracted from human-authored text (following the approach of Shumailov et al. \cite{shumailov2024ai}), the model may over-rely on this context, potentially masking effects that would arise in fully synthetic generation loops.
-This could lead us to underestimate exposure bias and collapse in scenarios where both inputs and outputs are AI-generated.
+This could lead us to underestimate exposure bias and model collapse in scenarios where both inputs and outputs are AI-generated.
 Finally, as in the broader literature on AI autophagy and model collapse~\cite{pedreschi2024human, pappalardo2024survey}, our findings are based on simulations.
 Real-world systems are far more complex, with many interacting factors influencing autophagy dynamics.
 As such, our results should be seen as hypotheses to be tested through carefully controlled experiments on actual generative AI platforms.